AdaCore/git-hooks/README.md

   attribute for all files; this configuration option has the advantage of not creating a local change in the repository sources, as it is stored in the repository's configuration instead.

+* **`hooks.pre-receive-hook`**:

+  If defined, this is the name of a script to be called at the end of the `pre-receive` hook.
+The script is called exactly the same way git itself calls the pre-receive hook, and therefore should allow customized pre-receive processing.
+The script should return non-zero to reject the entire update.

+  The script's output is always redirected to the user (both stdout and stderr).
+While this can obviously be used to relay error messages when an update is rejected, some scripts may find it useful in cases where the update is accepted as well.

+  :warning: The current working directory (cwd) when this script gets called is undefined, so it is recommended to provide a full path to that script.

 * **`hooks.post-receive-hook`**: